 Ask a guy about his ultimate vacation and he’ll tell you something along the lines of outdoor adventures, great food, live music, and the finest bars, preferably serving local craft beer.
 North Lake Tahoe is famously full of these pleasures.
 Summer, winter, or just about any season you arrive here, the adventure doesn’t end.
 So if you’re looking for a wild vacation, something that you’ll be bragging about at the bar while everyone else thinks you’re making it all up, try some of these things to do in North Lake Tahoe and Truckee.
 And don’t forget to take pictures to prove it really happened!

 As we all know, nothing gets blood racing in your veins like taking risks and speed; whitewater rafting brings you both in one unique experience.
 Buckle up for one adventure that you won’t forget as you maneuver your way between the rapids using your skills and quick reactions to avoid the snags and rocks and keep yourself upright.
 Occasionally you’ll fall into the water or get stuck, but that’s part of the fun.
-Challenge the river and come out on top—that’s the name of this thing to do in North Lake Tahoe.
+Challenge the river and come out on top—making this one of the most exciting Things To Do in North Lake Tahoe.

 Go Golfing on Your Lake Tahoe Getaway